PLPAcademy/day-3-assignment-MichelleThuo/README.md

 B) Only MySQL Server
 C) MySQL Server and MySQL Router
 D) MySQL Workbench and MySQL Utilities
+**Answer:**
+**A) MySQL Server, MySQL Workbench, and MySQL Shell**
+These tools are essential for managing, interacting with, and administering MySQL databases.

 What is the purpose of setting a root password during MySQL installation?